ying-gao/starter-academic/content/event/example/index.md

 ---
 abstract: >-
-  Using original representative mobile survey of Indonesian informal workers, I show

-  that informal workers generally have lower support for strict public health policies,

-  but social capital in the form of particularistic local associations can increase policy

-  acceptance.
-Using survey experiment, I also show that voluntary compliance rises

-  significantly when information is communicated via such associations, while direct

-  digital messaging from the government is met with skepticism.
-The results apply across

-  informal workers in traditional sectors as well as those in jobs affected by emerging

-  digital platforms.
-This evidence points to the importance of incorporating social

-  capital not only in pandemic control, but also in designing public policies encouraging

-  sustainable labor market formalization.
-slides: ""
+  Using original representative mobile survey of Indonesian informal workers, I show that informal workers generally have lower support for strict public health policies, but social capital in the form of particularistic local associations can increase policy acceptance.
+Using survey experiment, I also show that voluntary compliance rises significantly when information is communicated via such associations, while direct digital messaging from the government is met with skepticism.
+The results apply across informal workers in traditional sectors as well as those in jobs affected by emerging digital platforms.
+This evidence points to the importance of incorporating social capital not only in pandemic control, but also in designing public policies encouraging sustainable labor market formalization.
+slides: "["Slides are available upon request."]"
 url_pdf: ""
-summary: An example talk using Wowchemy's Markdown slides feature.
+summary: A paper presentation at a research forum organized by the International Labour Organization (ILO).
 title: "Social Capital and Compliance among Informal Workers during the Covid-19
   Crisis: Rapid Survey Evidence from Indonesia"
 location: Online (Webinar) at 13:00 p.m.
 (Bangkok) / 7:00 a.m.
 (Geneva)
 date: 2021-01-18T14:00:00.000Z
 date_end: 2021-01-19T16:00:00.000Z
 all_day: true
-event: "Research forum: Technology and the Transition from Informal to Formal Economy"
+event: "ILO-ESCAP Research Forum: Technology and the Transition from Informal to Formal Economy"
 event_url: https://www.ilo.org/asia/events/WCMS_766342/lang--en/index.htm
 featured: true
 authors: []
 url_video: ""
 url_slides: ""
 address:
-  street: 450 Serra Mall
+  street:
-  city: Stanford
+  city:
-  region: CA
+  region:
-  postcode: "94305"
+  postcode: ""
-  country: United States
+  country:
 links: []
 publishDate: 2021-02-03T18:10:35.260Z
 tags: []